kubernetes/enhancements/keps/sig-auth/apiserver_auth_to_webhooks.md

 The `AuthInfo` struct will also be added to the [ClientConfig](https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/api/auditregistration/v1alpha1/types.go#L134) in the auditregistration API.

+The token audience would be that of the webhook name.
+The receiving server could verify that it is the intended audience on receipt.

+It should be noted that this solution is meant to live alongside other outgoing webhook auth solutions.
+For static credentials, the existing method of [authenticating apiservers](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#authenticate-apiservers) by kubeconfig file will continue to serve that use case.
+The method presented is intended to ease the use of cluster aware webhooks, and can be provisioned in a dynamic manner.

 ### Risks and Mitigations

 Prevent server from becoming a confused deputy (making attacker-controlled call with apiserver creds).

 ## Graduation Criteria

-We will know if this has succeeded by telling whether it solves the majority of auth concerns around outgoing webhooks.
+We will know if this has succeeded by telling whether it solves the majority of auth concerns around outgoing webhooks in a simple manner.

 ## Implementation History